mikrono/tModLoaderWiki_kr_ko/Basic-NPC-Drops-and-Loot.md

 }
 ```

-### Some special cases
+### Special Cases
-Some vanilla bosses require special conditions to detect when it is killed and ready to drop its loot.
+Some vanilla bosses require special conditions to detect when it they are killed and ready to drop their loot.

-Eater of worlds:
+Eater of Worlds:
 ```c#
 if (npc.boss && System.Array.IndexOf(new int[] { NPCID.EaterofWorldsBody, NPCID.EaterofWorldsHead, NPCID.EaterofWorldsTail }, npc.type) > -1)
 ```